Product has been added to the cart.

 The RAZ Memory Cell Phone includes video calling.
 Contacts can video call the senior through the RAZ Care app.
 And video calls and voice calls are answered in the same way, making it especially easy for seniors to participate in video calls.

-The Phone is Managed by Caregivers through the RAZ Care App
+Caregivers Manage the Phone through the RAZ Care App

 The RAZ Memory Cell Phone is managed from afar through a simple app.